hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 ---
 # Agenda
 * 1/2 hour: Intro to ServerSpec
+* 1/2 hour: Types of Tests
+* 1/2 hour: Additional Concepts
-* 2 hours: hands on with ServerSpec
+* 1 hour: hands on with ServerSpec in Vagrant
 * 1/2 hour: questions and discussion

 Note: